Tiered Billing and Color Coverage

 PaperCut is always carefully assessing market need and this topic has been hotly debated both internally and externally with our customers.
 Even though implementing tiered color charging is not technically difficult, at the current time we’ve decided to keep with our standard model for the following reasons:

-- How Coverage/Tier analysis is handled varies from manufacture to manufacture and is not an option in many device types (in fact the majority of devices used by our customers don’t support this).
+How Coverage/Tier analysis is handled varies from manufacturer to manufacturer and is not an option in many device types (in fact the majority of devices used by our customers don’t support this).
 This means that costs models need to vary from device to device across the organization.
 The lack of consistence over the fleet again causes end-user confusion.
 Simple models such as a black and white cost, color cost and duplex discount is very consistent and can be applied to any device.

 - A user’s job needs to be stopped part way through.
 (It would be much better to inform the user upfront before the job starts so they could say select n-up printing or an appropriate subset of pages).